Steele dossier: Role of Agalarovs

 The Senate Intelligence Committee report implied that Aras Agalarov and his Crocus Group were part of a Russian intelligence effort to compromise and gain leverage over Trump.

 On June 15, 2013, five months before the 2013 Miss Universe contest in Moscow, Trump was accompanied on a visit to the Las Vegas nightclub "The Act" by Crocus Group owner Aras Agalarov, his son Emin, Ike Kaveladze, Rob Goldstone, Michael Cohen, Keith Schiller, and others, where Trump was photographed and the group stayed "for several hours".
-The club featured "risque performances" and, according to Cohen, Trump watched a golden showers performance "with delight".
+The club featured "risque performances" and, according to Cohen, Trump watched a simulated golden showers performance with "disbelief and delight".
+As recounted by Mayer: "Isikoff and Corn note that ... they were unable to determine which skits were performed the night that Trump attended, or even whether Trump paid any attention to what was onstage."
+Mayer also cites an unnamed "source close to Steele" acknowledging: "'There's a risk that there was some conflation of the story,' meaning a blurring of what happened at the Act and what allegedly happened at the Moscow hotel.
+But at the same time, he noted, 'It does suggest that there is some kind of track record here.
+This behavior was not unheard of in Trump's circle.'"

 The Agalarovs were also linked to several other events involving Trump, including the invitation to share "dirt" on Clinton at the Trump Tower meeting and knowledge of Trump's alleged sexual activities in Russia, both in St. Petersburg and the Moscow Ritz-Carlton.
 The dossier's sources reported that Aras Agalarov "would know most of the details of what the Republican presidential candidate had got up to" in St. Petersburg.
 In 2013, when Trump stayed at the Ritz-Carlton hotel, "multiple sources" reported that the offer to "send five women to Trump's hotel room that night" came from a Russian who was accompanying Emin Agalarov".
 A footnote in the Mueller Report describes how Giorgi Rtskhiladze reported that he had successfully stopped the "flow of ... compromising tapes of Trump rumored to be held by persons associated with the Russian real estate conglomerate Crocus Group" [owned by Agalarov].